Buy Now!

 myvideo.cue

-Use internal JPEG / BMP / PNG image decoder (supports higher resolution images)
+Use internal JPEG / BMP / PNG / WEBP image decoder (supports higher resolution images)

-The DirectShow (microsoft) interface for opening media files can have issues when loading high resolution images (above 2048x2048).
-Zoom Player's internal image decoder is capable of handling these higher resolution images and as a side benefit, has better transitions when viewing multiple images.
+The DirectShow (microsoft) interface for opening images has major issues when loading high resolution images (above 2048x2048).
+Zoom Player's internal image decoder is capable of handling higher resolution images and as a side benefit, has better transitions when viewing multiple images.
+Disabling this setting forces Zoom Player to open these image formats through DirectShow.

 Use QuickTime ActiveX Component to play QuickTime files (otherwise use DirectShow)

-There are two ways to play Quicktime (".MOV" files) content.
-The ActiveX code from Apple and the DirectShow code using open-source decoders.
-The ActiveX code is a lot slower, has inferior image quality and can be buggy, but it is the only way to play some of the older QuickTime files.
-All recent QuickTime content can be played through DirectShow and as such, you should probably have this setting disabled unless you must play some older QuickTime content.
+Zoom Player supports two methods when playing QuickTime (".MOV" files) content.
+The ActiveX control from Apple and DirectShow.
+The ActiveX code is a lot slower, has inferior image quality and can be buggy, but it is the only way to play certain older QuickTime files.
+All recent QuickTime content can be played through DirectShow and as such, this setting disabled unless you must play some older QuickTime content.
 Click here for more information.

 Use Flash ActiveX Component to play ".SWF" Flash files (otherwise use DirectShow)

-Currently, the only way to play Flash (".SWF") content is to use the Flash ActiveX component.
-If at any point in the future, a DirectShow component can achieve similar results, then this setting should be turned off as DirectShow is generally better.
-At this point in time, you should leave this setting enabled.
-Please note that this setting only deals with playing ".SWF" flash files and not Flash Video ".FLV" files which can be played very nicely through DirectShow and several open-source decoders.
+Currently, the only way to play Flash (".SWF") content is using the Flash ActiveX component.
+If at any future point, a DirectShow component can achieve similar results, then this setting should be turned off as DirectShow is much more reliable.
+Please note that this setting only deals with playing ".SWF" flash files and not Flash Video ".FLV" files, which can plays very nicely using DirectShow.

 Play Incomplete AVI Files

-When enabled, Zoom Player will try to play AVI files which are not yet complete or even corrupt.
+When enabled, Zoom Player tries to play AVI files which are not yet complete or possibly corrupt.
 Please note that playing incomplete AVI files may not always work.

 Always open media files (even if they are in use by a 3rd party program)

-When enabled, this setting allows Zoom Player to open files that are locked by third party applications (usually because the file is being downloaded).
+With this setting enabled, Zoom Player hooks DirectShow filters, forcing them to open media files that are write-locked by third party applications (usually because the file is being downloaded).

 Reload & Resume playback at last position if file size changes

-With this setting enabled, Zoom Player will check if the file size changed as Zoom Player was playing it and if it has, Zoom Player will load the file and resume playback from the position it was it.
-This is useful when capturing live video to a media file while viewing it through Zoom Player.
+With this setting enabled, Zoom Player checks if a file size changes while Zoom Player is playing it.
+If the size changed, Zoom Player reload the file and resume playback from the previous position.
+This feature is useful when capturing live video to a media file while simultaneously viewing it through Zoom Player.